- Search The Registry

 John S. Carlile

-On this date in 1861, West Virginia began the Secessionist Convention that would result in its breaking away from the Confederate state of Virginia, the only state to form by seceding from a Confederate state and one of three states to secede from another state.
-It was a key Civil War "border state."
+On this date in 1861, West Virginia began the Secessionist Convention that would result in its breaking away from the Confederate state of Virginia, the only state to form by secession and one of three states to secede from another state.
+It was a key American Civil War "border state."

 Many of these delegates called for a pro-Union convention, which met in Wheeling on May 13, 1861.
 Ten days later a majority of Virginia voters approved the Ordinance of Secession.
 Following a Union victory at the Battle of Philippi and the subsequent occupation of northwestern Virginia by General George B. McClellan, the Second Wheeling Convention met between June 11 and June 25, 1861.